Measuring Social Media Network Effects

-Fig. 1 presents estimates of total platform value, the share of platform value explained by direct connections, and how platform value varies with time spent on the platforms, political leaning, relationship status and job seeking behavior.\footnote{For full statistical reporting of estimated differences between conditional averages and associated p-values for Figures 1 through 4, see SOM section 6.} Results of our choice experiment measurements show that social media platform value ranges from \$78 to \$101 per consumer, per month, on average with Facebook having the highest estimated platform value of \$101 per month, Instagram \$91 per month, LinkedIn \$87 per month and X \$78 per month (Fig. 1A).
-Using equation [1], we estimate that between 20\% and 34\% of total platform value is created by local network effects or the value consumers receive from their network connections (Fig. 1B).
-Instagram displayed the strongest local network effects as it had the highest share of platform value associated with direct connections.
-LinkedIn displayed the weakest local network effects as it had the lowest share of platform value associated with direct connections.
+Figure~1 presents estimates of total platform value, the share of platform value explained by direct connections, and how platform value varies with time spent on the platforms, political leaning, relationship status and job seeking behavior.\footnote{For full statistical reporting of estimated differences between conditional averages and associated p-values for Figures 1 through 4, see SI section 6.} Results of our choice experiment measurements show that social media platform value ranges from \$78 to \$101 per consumer, per month, on average with Facebook having the highest estimated platform value of \$101 per month, Instagram \$91 per month, LinkedIn \$87 per month and X \$78 per month (Fig.~1A).
+Using equation [1], we estimate that between 8.1-23.7\% of total platform value is created by local network effects or the value consumers receive from their network connections (Fig.~1B).
+Facebook displayed the strongest local network effects as it had the highest share of platform value associated with direct connections.
+X displayed the weakest local network effects as it had the lowest share of platform value associated with direct connections.
 The $R^2$ of the regressions informing these estimates are low, consistent with strong individual heterogeneity in the share of platform value derived from local network effects.
 However, all local network effect estimates were significantly different from zero, indicating that a substantial fraction of platform value is derived from direct connections above and beyond aggregate network effects derived from the total installed base of the platforms for the average user.
-The strength of estimated local network effects were such that a doubling of connections was associated with a \$5.04 increase in monthly value on Facebook, and a \$4.04 increase in monthly value on LinkedIn.
-On Instagram and X, a doubling of followers was associated a \$4.37 and \$2.02 increase in value, respectively, while a doubling of followees was associated with increases of \$1.42 and \$1.23.
-These estimates suggest that, on Instagram and X, consumers value broadcasting information to their networks more than they value consuming information from their networks.
-Specifically, consumers value their followers approximately three times more than their followees on Instagram and twice as much as their followees on X.